Hydroponics nutrients pioneer Michael Straumietis wants you to be sure about marijuana safety.

 Straumietis notes that marijuana safety contamination is rampant in a majority of marijuana flowers and even some medibles and concentrates from medical marijuana and recreational marijuana dispensaries.

-“Just because a marijuana dispensary is state-licensed, don’t assume the products sold there are clean and safe,” Straumietis advises.
+“Just because a marijuana dispensary is licensed, don’t assume their products are clean and safe,” Straumietis advises.
 “Growing your own marijuana is the only way to assure marijuana safety and know what’s in and on your buds.”